fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/06.Lab 6 - Web API Design And Architecture/Creating a Web API.md

 ![web-api-new-project-type](./web-api-new-project-type.PNG)

+3. Project configuration
-3. - Enter the name of the project as "Api"
+- Enter the name of the project as "Api"
-- Choose location where it will be saved - take location of your repository/directory from HW1
+- Choose location where it will be saved - take location of your repository/folder from HW1
 - Enter the name of the solution - just copy/paste your repository name from HW1
 - Uncheck *Place solution and project in the same directory* option
 - Click *Next*